activitystream/slate/source/includes/as-api/_aspects.md

 Field | Type | Description
 ----- | ---- | -----------
-user_agent | String | The user agent (browser) used by the ACTOR when causing the parent event to be produced bind_to* | String | Common or long-lived information, like this, may be moved to the ACTOR entity if it applies to all events from the actor.</br>In web context then this is used to apply certain redundant information to the Session entity.
+user_agent | String | The user agent (browser) used by the ACTOR when causing the parent event to be produced track_for* | String | Common or long-lived information, like this, may be moved to the ACTOR entity if it applies to all events from the actor.</br>In web context then this is used to apply certain redundant information to the Session entity.
 There it would be stored only once per session or a few time if it changes during the section.
 Multiple entries are stored for slow changing aspects to keep complete auditing log.
  | |  **Following are read-only properties**
 *\_device_vendor* | String |
 *\_device_type* | String |